About Us

-The Milwaukee County Veterans Treatment Court program is a voluntary program designed to successfully rehabilitate veterans in recognition of their service to our country and the challenges they and their families may encounter.
+The Milwaukee County Veterans Treatment Court (MCVTC) program is a voluntary program designed to successfully rehabilitate veterans in recognition of their service to our country and the challenges they and their families may encounter.

 MCVTC diverts veterans from the traditional criminal justice system into a specialty court specifically designed with the needs of veterans in mind and strives to provide veterans with the tools they need to lead productive and law-abiding lives.